-to celebrate our rich diversity of learners and fundamentally believe that every individual can learn.
+At St Bernard's we are committed to building a vibrant and creative learning environment underpinned by our Catholic faith and values, with the learner at the centre.
+We are committed to equity, continue to celebrate our rich diversity of learners and fundamentally believe that every individual can learn.
 It is our intent that every learner emerges from St Bernard's with dignity, purpose and options.

 The Broken Bay Learning Principles will assist us to design rigorous and exciting learning opportunities that enable participants to achieve personal excellence.
-There is significant intersection between the roles of educators, learners and families and we value the contribution each makes in our learning community.
+There is a significant intersection between the roles of educators, learners and families and we value the contribution each makes in our learning community.

-(from Diocesan Broken Bay Learning Principles, 2017)
+(from Diocesan Broken Bay Learning Principles,2017)

 "The principle goal of education is to create men and women who are capable of doing new things, not simply repeating what other generations have done."
 Piaget